 He was flippant, lazy, and he was perpetually late for everything.
 If it wasn’t for Alyssa calling him every morning, he would never make it to class on time.
 He often fell asleep in the middle of class, in church, during parties; he would even fall asleep in the middle of conversations with her.

 Even awake, though, he was still annoying, for his favorite pastime was teasing Alyssa and playing pranks on her.
-On their very first day in elementary, he taped an air horn to her chair so when she sat on it, the sound made everyone jump, even their teacher.
+On their very first day in elementary school, he taped an air horn to her chair so when she sat on it, the sound made everyone jump, even their teacher.
 He hid plastic cockroaches inside her things, which always, always freaked her out whenever she found them.

 In turn, her favorite pastime was to scold him about his failings.
 She always had a ready retort whenever he teased her, and she made sure she had the last word.
 Admittedly, she bossed him around all the time, because she found that no matter how much he grumbled and complained about it (Alyssa “Slave Driver” Silvano was one of his nicknames for her), he always did what she asked him to.